 The College will pay for one checked bag used to transport the traveler’s personal belongings.
 The costs to check any baggage necessary to support the business purpose of the trip (ie. meeting materials and equipment, etc.) are reimbursable.

 Emerson College's preferred car rental vendors are Enterprise and National.
-All car rental bookings may be made through our dedicated Emerson College web portal.
-To ensure you receive our negotiated rate, use the code XZ10425 when finalizing your booking.
+Rental bookings may be made through Emerson’s travel booking tool Concur, or directly with the rental companies using a specific discount code.
+Contact purchasing [at] emerson.edu for more information.
 The College will reimburse travelers for the cost of an economy or mid-size rental car when other ground transportation is not available or when such use will result in cost savings and time efficiencies.
 Rental costs for a larger vehicle may be reimbursed when traveling in a group, when a no-cost upgrade is available or if a special circumstance exists (e.g. need to transport equipment, etc.) that is approved and documented in advance by the relevant Vice President or his/her designee.